-The Immediate Intervention Program (IIP) is a program directed to youth alleged to have committed a juvenile offense established pursuant to K.S.A.
+The Immediate Intervention Program (IIP) is a program available to youth alleged to have committed a juvenile offense established pursuant to K.S.A.
 38-2346 by which an eligible juvenile may avoid prosecution and which meets the requirements of applicable IIP standards published by the Kansas Department of Corrections.

 The Office of the District Attorney, 18th Judicial District of the State of Kansas and the Sedgwick County Department of Corrections entered into a Memorandum of Understanding on May 25, 2017, to work in collaboration in developing and adopting policies and procedures, including guidelines for an Immediate Intervention Program.
 Local efforts were made to identify youth eligible for the program, the manner in which eligible youth would be identified and referred to the program, and the scope of local programming and services.
-Legal perspectives around IIP, however, resulted in a delay in implementation of the program with an examination of key elements required by statute (K.S.A.
-38-2346) and standards.
-On March 17, 2020, Court Services again declined being the agency to operate an IIP in this district.
-The Sedgwick County Juvenile Intake and Assessment Center (JIAC) agreed to provide an IIP in Sedgwick County.